 - a) A student is interested in the developmental trajectories of low-income children in urban areas with regard to beliefs about their "life chances."
-One committee member may be a developmental psychologist who will suggest key readings in child psychology generally as well as perhaps important studies relating to the development of children in low-income circumstances.
-Another member might be a sociologist with expertise in urban studies with whom the student will negotiate a reading list about social and cultural contexts of lowincome, urban families.
+One committee member may be a developmental psychologist who will suggest key readings in child psychology generally as well as perhaps important studies relating to the development of children in low-income circumstances and co-develop a relevant exam question with the student.
+Another member might be a sociologist with expertise in urban studies with whom the student will negotiate a reading list about social and cultural contexts of low-income, urban families.
 The third committee member could have expertise in a particular methodology or in studies of "life chances." - b) A student is interested in the history of the representation of children in education textbooks, with particular emphasis on the intersection of race and gender.
 Here, the student may work out a reading list with one faculty member related to the history of childhood that deals specifically with the changing iconography of children and childhood.
 This reading list could be made up of some key readings on the history of childhood generally along with more specific ones dealing with imagery.
 Another reading list could be generated with a committee member who focuses on how race and gender in American childhoods have been studied.
 A third reading list might be constructed with a faculty member whose particular expertise is on methods of visual and literary analysis and interpretation.

 It is important to note that the readings for the exam list may draw from courses the student has taken, although a strong Exam bibliography will certainly contain new readings not covered in a class.
-The point of the exam is for the student to become thoroughly engaged in and familiar with areas of study and research that are of interest and use to her or him with relevance to the dissertation research.
+The point of the exam is for the student to become thoroughly engaged in and familiar with areas of study and research that are of interest and use to them with relevance to the dissertation research and which enable the production of focused, high quality written work.
 Faculty may suggest foundational texts of a field in addition to new writings and research, if it is felt that such background knowledge is needed to develop the student's breadth of knowledge.